 Luke 14 commands Christ followers to “Go quickly. . . find the blind, the lame, and the crippled . . . and compel them to come in!”
-While this sounds inspiring and daunting, exciting and overwhelming, motivating and frightening, all at the same time, what does it actually mean?
+While this sounds inspiring and daunting, exciting and overwhelming, what does it actually mean?
 How do we live and function within the church in such a way that families affected by disability are compelled to walk through our doors to experience the body of Christ?

-The Irresistible Church is designed to help not only shape and transform the heart of the Church, but also to provide the practical steps and activities to put flesh around the heart of the Church.
-Thank you for responding to the call to become irresistible – it will not happen overnight, but it will happen.
-As with all good things, it requires patience and perseverance, determination and dedication, and ultimately an underlying trust in the faithfulness of God.
-May God bless you on this journey and be assured that you are not alone—there are many on the path of irresistible.
+The Irresistible Church series, presented by Joni and Friends, is designed to help not only transform the Church, but also provide the practical steps and activities to put flesh around the heart of the Church.
+Thank you for responding to the call to become irresistible.
+As with all good things, it requires patience, perseverance, and ultimately an underlying trust in the faithfulness of God.
+May God bless you on this journey, and be assured that you are not alone!

 In 1967 Joni Eareckson Tada was injured in a diving accident at 17 years old, leaving her in a quadriplegic state with minimal use of her hands.
 After two years of rehabilitation, Joni re-entered the community with new skills and a fresh determination to help others in similar situations.